NordicSemiconductor/pc-nrfutil/README.md

 Combination   | Supported | Notes
 --------------| ----------|-------
 BL            | Yes       |
-SD            | Yes       | **See notes 1 and 2 below**
+SD            | Yes       | **See note 1 below**
 APP           | Yes       |
 BL + SD       | Yes       |
-BL + APP      | No        | Create two .zip packages instead BL + SD + APP | Yes       | **See note 1 below**
+BL + APP      | No        | Create two .zip packages instead BL + SD + APP | Yes       | **See note 2 below**
 SD + APP      | Yes       | **See notes 1 and 2 below**

 **Note 1:** SD must be of the same Major Version as the old BL may not be compatible with the new SD.

-**Note 2:** When updating BL + SD + APP the update is done in 2 following connections, unless a custom bootloader is used.
-First the BL + SD is updated, then the bootloader will disconnect and the new BL will start advertising.
-Second connection to the new bootloader will update the APP.
+**Note 2:** When updating SD (+ BL) + APP the update is done in 2 following connections, unless a custom bootloader is used.
+First the SD (+ BL) is updated, then the bootloader will disconnect and the (new) BL will start advertising.
+Second connection to the bootloader will update the APP.
 However, the two SDs may have different IDs.
-The first update requires --sd-req to be set to the ID of the old SD while update of the APP requires the ID of the new SD.
-In that case the new ID can be set using ```--sd-id``` parameter.
+The first update requires `--sd-req` to be set to the ID of the old SD.
+Update of the APP requires the ID of the new SD.
+In that case the new ID must be set using `--sd-id` parameter.
+This parameter is was added in nrfutil 3.1.0 and is required since 3.2.0 in case the package should contain SD (+ BL) + APP.
+Also, since version 3.2.0 the new ID is copied to `--sd-req` list so that in case of a link loss during APP update the DFU process can be restarted.
+In that case the new SD would overwrite itself, so `--sd-req` must contain also the ID of the new SD.

 ##### display
 Use this option to display the contents of a DFU package in a .zip file.